Erd\"os's Matching Conjecture and $s$-wise $t$-intersection Conjecture via Symmetrical Smoothing Method

 Our second result is the proof of this conjecture for all parameters $s ,n,k$.

 We note that in~\cite{11} we prove the fractional analog of lemma~\ref{le2}.
 Hence we have confirmed the expression similar to~(\ref{eq1}) for fractional matching also.

-The paper is organized as follows: in Section~II we introduce the {\it Symmetrical smoothing method}, which actually we have already used in~\cite{1} and in~\cite{11}.
-We also formulate and prove technical lemma~\ref{le1} which we use also later, in section~III.
-In Section~III we, using lemma~\ref{le1} , complete the proof of conjecture~\ref{co2}.
-In the proof of lemma~1 in section~II we use lemma~2.
+The paper is organized as follows: in Section~II we introduce the {\it Symmetrical Smoothing Method}, which actually we have already used in~\cite{1} and in~\cite{11}.
+We also formulate and prove technical lemma~\ref{le2} which we used later in section III.
+In Section III we, using lemma~\ref{le2}, complete the proof of Conjecture~\ref{co2}.

 {\bf Section II}

 Next we use the natural bijection between $2^{[n]}$ and set of binary $n$-tuples $ \{ 0,1\}^n$ and make no difference between these two sets.